jcoronelcortes/perform-2023-hotday/Advanced Cloud Platform Monitoring/content/03_OpenTelemetry/01_collector_pipeline_traces/index.md

 This will deploy OpenTelemetry Collector in a daemon set mode.

-C. Look at the produced logs
+3. Look at the produced logs

 ```bash
 kubectl get pods
 ```

-D. Save the otel pod to a variable to make further commands easy.
+4. Save the otel pod to a variable to make further commands easy.

 ```bash
 export otelpod=<pod>